HetGPT: Harnessing the Power of Prompt Tuning in Pre-Trained Heterogeneous Graph Neural Networks: Introduction

 One potential solution that could partially address these challenges is to adapt the ``\emph{pre-train, prompt}'' paradigm from natural language processing (NLP) to the graph domain.
 In NLP, prompt-based learning has effectively generalized pre-trained language models across diverse tasks.
-For example, a sentiment classification task like ``\emph{The WebConf will take place in the scenic city of Singapore in 2024}'' can be reframed by appending a specific textual prompt ``\emph{I feel so} [MASK]'' to the end.
-It is highly likely that a language model pre-trained on next word prediction will predict ``[MASK]'' as ``\emph{excited}'' instead of ``\emph{frustrated}'', without necessitating extensive fine-tuning.
+For example, a sentiment classification task like ``\emph{The Web Conference will take place in the scenic city of Singapore in 2024}'' can be reframed by appending a specific textual prompt ``\emph{I feel so} [MASK]'' to the end.
+A language model pre-trained on next word prediction is highly likely to predict ``[MASK]'' as ``\emph{excited}'' instead of ``\emph{frustrated}'', without necessitating extensive fine-tuning.
 With this methodology, certain downstream tasks can be seamlessly aligned with the pre-training objectives.
-While few prior work \cite{sun2023all,sun2022gppt,fang2022universal,liu2023graphprompt,tan2023virtual} has delved into crafting various prompting templates for graphs, their emphasis remains strictly on homogeneous graphs.
+While few prior works \cite{sun2023all,sun2022gppt,fang2022universal,liu2023graphprompt,tan2023virtual} have delved into crafting various prompting templates for graphs, their emphasis remains strictly on homogeneous graphs.
 This narrow focus underscores the last challenge inherent to the heterogeneous graph structures typical of the Web: \begin{itemize}[leftmargin=*] \item (\textbf{C4}) Homogeneous graph prompting techniques typically rely on the pre-trained node embeddings of the target node or the aggregation of its immediate neighbors' embeddings for downstream node classification, which ignores the intricate neighborhood structure inherent to heterogeneous graphs.
 The challenge arises: \emph{how to leverage the complex heterogeneous neighborhood structure of a node to yield more reliable classification decisions?} \end{itemize}